Sat 11 May 2019

 Food and drink

 You are welcome to bring your own picnic.
-Light refreshments will be for sale: we love people who bring their own cup and plate.
+There will be coffee carts at both venues and a sausage sizzle at the school.
+We love people who bring their own water bottle.
 More details soon.

 Our sponsors and grantors.